Commentary on the First Chapter of the Book of Daniel

 It is doubtful that Daniel and his friends could have become adept at reading and writing cuneiform with only a few years of training.
 Nor could they have learned much Sumerian.
 The education of a scribe normally lasted from childhood to young manhood (9).
 Yet in a few years, the four Hebrews could have learned enough Akkadian and enough cuneiform signs to read the standard school texts with the help of syllabaries and dictionaries.
 Perhaps they were permitted to read Aramaic translations in place of the originals.
 The likelihood that such translations would have been written on perishable materials explains why none have survived (10).

-Nebuchadnezzar found the captives useful for at least three reasons (11).
+Nebuchadnezzar found the captives useful for many reasons (11).

 1. They served as hostages.
 Judah would be less likely to rebel if, in punishment, the finest of her young men, including relatives of the king, might be killed.
 As it turned out, Judah rebelled anyway.